Scientific Name

 Description

-Orbea laticorona is a low-growing succulent with fleshy, decumbent, branching stems with prominent conical tubercles joined into four thick continuous angles along the stem.
-It grows up to 4 inches (10 cm) tall.
+Orbea laticorona is a low-growing succulent with fleshy, decumbent, branching stems with prominent conical tubercles joined into four thick, continuous angles along the stem.
+It can grow up to 4 inches (10 cm) tall.
 The stems are pale green mottled with dark green to reddish-brown.

-The star-shaped flowers are up to 1 inch (2.5 cm) in diameter and appear in clusters of up to 6, simultaneously opening from a short, thick stalk, usually arising around the upper part of the branches in summer and fall.
+The star-shaped flowers can reach up to 1 inch (2.5 cm) in diameter and appear in clusters of up to 6, simultaneously opening from a short, thick stalk, usually arising around the upper part of the branches in summer and fall.
 The corolla is medium to light brown with ovate, spreading to somewhat curved backward lobes.
-The corona with conspicuously thickened rim is 0.3 inches (0.8 cm) in diameter, very dark brown, and covered entirely with glistening nectar.
+The corona is about 0.3 inches (0.8 cm) in diameter, dark brown, covered entirely with glistening nectar, and has a conspicuously thickened rim.

 How to Grow and Care for Orbea laticorona

 Light: O. laticorona thrives in full sun or partial shade during the hottest summer days.
-Too much sun causes stems to develop a protective pigmentation or get sunburned.
-Too little light leads to weak, thin stems and decreased flower production.
+Too much sun causes stems to develop protective pigmentation or get sunburned, while too little light leads to weak, thin stems and decreased flower production.
 Indoors, place the plant near the brightest window in your home.

-Temperature: This plant thrives in warm outdoor environments with low to moderate humidity but does not like winter cold and should remain fairly dry and warm during its winter dormancy.
+Temperature: This plant thrives in warm outdoor environments with low to moderate humidity.
+It does not like winter cold and should remain fairly dry and warm during its winter dormancy.
 O. laticorona can withstand temperatures as low as 40 °F (4.4 °C).
 USDA Plant Hardiness Zones 11a to 11b, 40 to 50 °F (4.4 to 10 °C).

 Watering: O. laticorona has typical watering needs for a succulent.
 During the growing season, water your plant thoroughly and allow the soil to dry between waterings.
-The plant goes dormant in winter and needs almost no water, about once a month.
+In winter, the plant goes dormant and needs almost no water, about once a month.

-Fertilizing: If you want to keep your plant healthy and thriving, fertilization during the growing season is a good idea.
+Fertilizing: To keep your plant healthy and thriving, fertilization during the growing season is a good idea.
 Feed with water-soluble fertilizer diluted to half the recommended strength.

 Repotting: O. laticorona will benefit from fresh potting soil every 2 or 3 years.
 Repot your plant in spring, just before the growing season.
 Pick a container with drainage holes.